 In May 2007, the Council, meeting at ministerial level, invited the Secretariat to strengthen OECD cooperation with Brazil, India, Indonesia, the People's Republic of China and South Africa through "Enhanced Engagement" programmes.
 These Key Partners contribute to the OECD's work in a sustained and comprehensive manner.

-A central element of the programme is the promotion of direct and active participation of these countries in the work of substantive bodies of the Organisation.
+A central element of this cooperation is the promotion of direct and active participation of the Key Partners in the work of substantive bodies of the Organisation.

 Regional initiatives cover Europe, the Caucasus and Central Asia; Asia; Latin America; the Middle East and North Africa (MENA).
-The Sahel and West Africa Club creates, promotes and facilitates links between OECD countries and West Africa.
+The Sahel and West Africa Club creates, promotes and facilitates links between OECD Members and West Africa.

 Helping improve public governance and management in European Union Candidate Countries, Potential Candidates, and European Neighbourhood Policy partners is the mission of a joint OECD-EU initiative, the Support for Improvement in Governance and Management (SIGMA) programme.

 The OECD also co-operates with civil society on a number of levels.
 The OECD’s core relationship with civil society is through the Business and Industry (BIAC) and the Trade Union (TUAC) Advisory Committees to the OECD.
 These advisory bodies contribute to most areas of OECD work through policy dialogue and consultations.

-The annual OECD Forum, is a global platform for exchange of ideas, sharing knowledge and building networks.
+The annual OECD Forum is a global platform for exchange of ideas, sharing knowledge and building networks.
 It brings together all stakeholders including government ministers, representatives of international organisations, and leaders of business, trade unions and civil society.